Stackclash/5e-vault/1. DM Stuff/Session Journals/Curse of Strahd/S1 Welcome to Barovia.md

 ---
 obsidianUIMode: preview
 date: 2023-07-08T00:00:00.000Z
 summary: Players all from different ways of life and locations were drawn together by a mysterious fog before the large gates of Barovia.
-After traveling for a time through a dark forest covered in eerie fog they come to the Village of Barovia and lured by the ghosts of two children (Ivy and Thorn) into a haunted mansion.
+After traveling for a time through a dark forest covered in eerie fog they come to the Village of Barovia, an run down and seemingly abandoned village.
+They are lured by the ghosts of two children (Ivy and Thorn) into a haunted mansion that seems to be alive.
 fc-date: 973-2-11
 timelines:
   - COS